US STOCKS-Futures drift lower as Nvidia results, Fed minutes loom

 This week is light in terms of economic data, with a report on existing home sales due later in the day.
 Trading volumes are also expected to be thin ahead of the Thanksgiving holiday.

-(Reporting by Amruta Khandekar; additional reporting by Ankika Biswas; Editing by Maju Samuel)
+(Reporting by Amruta Khandekar and Shristi Achar A; additional reporting by Ankika Biswas; Editing by Maju Samuel)

 ((Amruta.Khandekar@thomsonreuters.com;))